-All of New Zealand’s coastline is at risk of tsunami.
+All of New Zealand’s coastline and large lakes are at risk of tsunami.
 Knowing the warning signs and the right action to take can help save lives.
 Find out what to do before, during and after a tsunami.

 Remember: Long or Strong, Get Gone